 Keep in mind that you can add this widget to predefined widget areas only.

-When it comes to theme labels or labels in a certain plugin, you can use the WPML plugin, Loco Translate plugin or Poedit software to translate those.
+When it comes to theme labels or labels in a certain plugin, there is a number of options you could go with.
+You can use the WPML plugin, Loco Translate plugin, or Poedit software to translate those.
 You can learn more about Loco Translate plugin on the following link.

 Another great, as well as a free alternative to WPML, is Weglot.
 If you wish to learn more about Weglot integration, here's a very useful article showing how to use Weglot with our best-selling theme, Bridge.
 Although we used Bridge in our example, the process is very much the same with all themes.